 - Questions can be about anything from information about the company, to specific documents.
 The more forthcoming the firm is with information and answers, the less it looks like you have something to hide.

 - If the firm has a complaint, concern, or even a question about the exam, they can contact the staff’s supervisor or the OCIE Examination Hotline which gives the firm an opportunity to speak to a senior-level attorney in the OCIE’s Office of the Chief Counsel in DC or a staff member in the SEC’s Office of Inspector General.

 - Part 5: Exit Interview/Call

-- In order to allow the firm to adjust their compliance practices as soon as possible, the staff will most likely conduct an exit interview or conference call as part of the process.
-Personnel that had knowledge about or had responsibility about the operations like the COO or General Counsel will be allowed in the interview.
+- In order to allow the firm to adjust its compliance practices as soon as possible, the staff will most likely conduct an exit interview or conference call as part of the process.
+Personnel that had knowledge about or had responsibility for the operations like the COO or General Counsel will be allowed in the interview.